microsoft/semanticworkbench/README.md

 The Semantic Workbench is composed of three main components:

-1. [Workbench Service](semantic-workbench/v1/service/README.md) (Python): The backend service that handles core functionalities.
+- [Workbench Service](semantic-workbench/v1/service/README.md) (Python): The backend service that handles core functionalities.
-2. [Workbench App](semantic-workbench/v1/app/README.md) (React/Typescript): The frontend web user
+- [Workbench App](semantic-workbench/v1/app/README.md) (React/Typescript): The frontend web user
   interface for interacting with workbench and assistants.
-3. Assistant Services: any number of assistant services that implement the service protocols/APIs, developed using any framework and programming language of your choice.
+- [Assistant Services](examples) (Python, C#, etc.): any number of assistant services that implement the service protocols/APIs, developed using any framework and programming language of your choice.

 Designed to be agnostic of any agent framework, language, or platform, the Semantic Workbench facilitates experimentation, development, testing, and measurement of agent behaviors and workflows.
-Agents integrate with the workbench via a RESTful API, allowing for flexibility and broad applicability in various development environments.
+Assistants integrate with the workbench via a RESTful API, allowing for flexibility and broad applicability in various development environments.

 ![Semantic Workbench architecture](https://raw.githubusercontent.com/microsoft/semanticworkbench/main/docs/architecture-animation.gif)